 There have also been reports of first gen bikes having oil cooling/oil pump failures during high RPM track use as well.
 Shouldn’t be an issue for 99% of bikes out there.
 If a Daytona runs well and has no oil in the coolant, you’re golden.

 If you do intend to take your Daytona to the track, it’s generally recommended you take advantage of the programmable shift light and dial your shift indicator down a few hundred RPM to be safe.
 You’ll probably want to have the suspension tuned up as well, as it can feel a little nervous at the bike’s limits.

 Oh, and it’s British so… You know… keep an eye on the dipstick.

 Buying A Daytona 675 Today

-Lucky for us, the Daytona was a great bike throughout its lifetime, and both the first and second generation models sold like hotcakes.
+Lucky for us, the Triumph Daytona 675 was a great bike throughout its lifetime, and both the first and second generation models sold like hotcakes.